 We believe the basic educational preparation for professional nursing is currently the baccalaureate degree in nursing.
 At this time, other educational programs have been created to provide other levels of practice or other practice roles based on a circumscribed scope of functions or a type of practice setting with unique needs.
-The fact that health care is constantly becoming more
+The fact that health care is constantly becoming more complex and the public's expectations in regard to health care continue to rise indicate that professional nursing care, with its greater scientific depth and wider

-2"The philosophical theory, based on the presupposition of emergent evolution, that entirely new things or wholes are produced by a creative form within the universe.
+2The philosophical theory, based on the presupposition of emergent evolution, that entirely new things or wholes are produced by a creative form within the universe.
 They are consequently more than mere rearrangements of particles that already exist.
-In other words, an entity is greater in its wholeness than the sum of its parts, and a new plateau of existence is reached when this new wholeness is obtained," Goldwag, E.M., ed.
+In other words, an entity is greater in its wholeness than the sum of its parts, and a new plateau of existence is reached when this new wholeness is obtained.
+Goldwag, E. M., ed.
 (1979).
-Inner balance: The power of holistic healing, Englewood Cliffs, N.J.: Prentice-Hall, Inc., 4-5.
+Inner balance: The power of holistic healing.
+Englewood Cliffs, N.J.: Prentice-Hall, Inc., 4-5.

-36 complex and the public's expectations in regard to health care continue to rise indicate that professional nursing care, with its greater scientific depth and wider scope, will be increasingly in demand.
+scope, will be increasingly in demand.
 In light of this demand and the resulting educational needs, we believe that it is possible for a curriculum to acknowledge and capitalize upon the education and experience gained by some of those prepared for other levels of nursing practice, and to prepare them along with students with no previous nursing backgrounds for professional nursing practice.
-For this reason, we are committed to a curriculum plan which acknowledges previous learning and culminates in the baccalaureate degree.
+For this reason, we are committed to a curriculum plan which acknowledges previous learning and culminates in the baccalaureate dearee.

 As an interactive process, nursing is practiced in collaboration with other health care providers in preventing illness, maintaining health and alleviating the effects of disease upon people.
-In order to achieve collaboration, graduates of nursing education programs must be geared to competent practice, apply research findings as appropriate and maintain functional competence in nursing practice.
+In order to achieve collaboration, graduates of nursing education programs must be geared to competent practice. apply research findings as appropriate and maintain functional competence in nursing practice.
 In addition, they must value their own competence and the contribution of other health care professionals and practice the communication skills basic to collaboration.